AvaAvarai/VKD_Tools/README.md

 ## Overview

-These scripts are designed for visualizing multi-dimensional data.
-All of them allow the user to select files for data input.
+These scripts are designed for visualizing and exploring multidimensional data.
+Particularly data used for machine learning classification tasks.
+We aim to produce models which are inherently explainable.

 ## Libraries